 David Gentile – GPB Founder

-Investors have accused David Gentile of setting up a Ponzi scheme and connections to a Russian crime figure.
-Federal court records of the GPB class action lawsuit allege David Gentile was paying current investors with new investors’ money.
-The complaint alleges that a majority of the $1.8 billion GPB generated went into the company’s owners/principles.
+Investors have accused David Gentile of setting up a Ponzi scheme connected to a Russian crime figure.
+Federal court records of the GPB class action lawsuit allege that David Gentile was paying current investors with new investors’ money.
+The complaint alleges from financial statements that most of the $1.8 billion GPB funds generated went to the company’s principles.

 GPB Capital Lawsuit

-Many of the investments were private placements.
+Many of the investments were private placements, which are classified as high-risk.
 Private placement investments should only be sold to high-net-worth and accredited investors.
-This is because investments like GPB are very risky.

 For example:

-• Has your broker or financial advisor contacted you to review these investment holdings and discuss the status?
+- Has your financial advisor contacted you to review these investments and discuss their status?
 Did that discussion include or address the decline in value?

-• Did the discussion include your overall investment strategy and where these particular investments fit within that strategy?
+- Did the discussion involve your investment strategy and where these investments fit within that strategy?

 GPB Capital Investigations

-Investors may have several reasons to be concerned about their GPB investment funds.
-As noted earlier, there are pending GPB investigations by FINRA, the SEC, the FBI, and several state and local regulators, along with pending lawsuits in multiple jurisdictions:
+Recent media coverage may have ignited investors’ concerns about their GPB investment in mutual funds.
+Additionally, pending GPB investigations by FINRA, the SEC, the FBI, and several state and local regulators, along with pending lawsuits in multiple jurisdictions, will have also raised concerns:

-• The firm was publicly involved in a lawsuit with former business partner Patrick Dibre.
-In that lawsuit, GPB Capital Holdings alleged that Mr. Dibre reneged on the sale of certain auto dealerships to GPB Capital Holdings, causing the fund to lose $40 million.
-In his counterclaim, Mr. Dibre alleged GPB Capital Holdings is nothing more than “a very complicated and manipulative Ponzi scheme,” and the firm made large payments to investors based on bogus financial data, used an alternative and undisclosed investment strategy to produce dividends for investors and falsified financial statements to conceal its fraudulent activities.
+- The firm was publicly involved in a lawsuit with former business partner Patrick Dibre.
+GPB Capital Holdings alleged that Mr Dibre reneged on selling certain auto dealerships to GPB Capital Holdings, causing the fund to lose $40 million.
+Mr Dibre counterclaimed, alleging that GPB Capital Holdings is just “a complicated and manipulative Ponzi scheme. ” The firm is alleged to have paid large sums to investors based on bogus financial data, used an alternative and undisclosed investment strategy to produce dividends for investors, and falsified statements to conceal fraudulent activities.

-• As of March 2019, the firm is being investigated by the Federal Bureau of Investigation (FBI).
+- As of March 2019, the firm is being investigated by the FBI.

-• In June 2019, GPB revised its share price values down, reflecting significant losses in funds, some up to -74% of the original value.
+- In June 2019, GPB revised its share price value, which reflected significant losses in mutual funds, some up to -74% of the original value.

 GPB Capital Holdings Auditor Issues